markhanslip/PhD_Ch5_SampleRNN/README.md

-## This repository contains a Colab notebook and some Python classes I made during my PhD project - the idea was to do the following:
+## This repository contains a Colab notebook and some Python classes I made during my PhD project in which I explored applications of various deep learning architectures to improvisation, composition and instrumental practice.

+## The idea was to do the following:

 ### 1) take some saxophone recordings
 ### 2) augment them with time-stretch and polarity inversion